jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/README.md

 <img src="https://github.com/jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/blob/main/docu/h2aFreeplane%20-%20overview.png" width=75% height=75%>

 ## Installation and setup
-1. Install the mindmapping software Freeplane
+1. Install the mindmapping software Freeplane (https://docs.freeplane.org/)
 2. Download the h2aFreeplane package (at the moment download this repository), unpack the folder somewhere on your hard drive, e.g. "~/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch"
-3. Adapt the Freeplane preferences to allow automatic script execution (read and write permission are needed to create the tmp-files that transfer the information from Freeplane to the h2a-Python-executables and back, execution of external programs is needed to execute the h2a-Python-executables and start the pdf-viewer, it might be necessary to allow network operations if some file are located e.g. on a USB stick)
+3. Adapt the Freeplane preferences under Tools->Preferences to allow automatic script execution (read and write permission are needed to create the tmp-files that transfer the information from Freeplane to the h2a-Python-executables and back, execution of external programs is needed to execute the h2a-Python-executables and start the pdf-viewer, it might be necessary to allow network operations if some file are located e.g. on a USB stick)

 <img src="https://github.com/jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/blob/main/docu/Freeplane%20settings%20for%20script%20execution.png" width=50% height=50%>

 4. In the Freeplane preferences add the path to "~/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch" to the "Script search path", see figure above
 5. Restart Freeplane to let it load the scripts.
-6. After the restart, you should see both script under Tools->Scripts
+6. After the restart, you should see both scripts under Tools->Scripts

 <img src="https://github.com/jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/blob/main/docu/Freeplane%20with%20successfully%20loaded%20h2aFreeplane%20scripts.png" width=50% height=50%>